RoliSoft/RS-Text-Forwarder-Android-Client/README.md

 The way this works, is that instead of talking to `rstxtfwd.appspot.com` the application will clean the *name* parameter and send you a message from `name@rstxtfwd.appspotchat.com`.

 The *name* can be a phone number or either full or partial name.
 The action will be carried out on the first match.
-If a contact has multiple phone numbers, you can append `/N` to the name where `N` is the index of the phone number as seen in your address book, starting from 0.
+If a contact has multiple phone numbers, you can append `/N` to the name where `N` is the index of the phone number as seen in your address book, starting from 1.
+If you do not append an index, but have a number marked as default, then that will be used.
+If not, the first mobile number will be used.

 To make sure your first match is the actual number you're looking for, you can play around with `/contact`.